cbare/cbare.github.io/_drafts/idiomatic_python.md

 - [The Hitchhiker’s Guide to Python][6] aims to be a handbook of best practices.

-- [Fluent Python][1] by Luciano Ramalho is a rare thing - a well-written intermediate-level programming book.
-Working your way through its 21 chapters will take you from competence to proficiency.
+- [Fluent Python][1] by Luciano Ramalho is a well-written intermediate-level programming book.
+Working your way through its chapters will take you from competence to proficiency.

 - Chip Huyen's [Python-is-cool][2] covers some of Python's unique syntax.